mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 mainstream society but it is notable that their own histories include everything they know about affairs within the Two Thousand Worlds.
-The implications of that are worrying to human and K’kree alike.
+The implications of that are worrying to human and K'kree alike.

 THE TWO THOUSAND